kevin-brown/drf-any-permissions/README.md

 As stated above, this works the same as if the permission was inside of the `permission_classes` attribute.
 If the permission fails that is specified in `any_permission_classes`, the user will be denied access.

+There is no need for you to use AP in this case, but it is provided as a fallback.

 Multiple permissions
 --------------------